3ll3d00d/beqdesigner/readme.md

 * get live update chart working efficiently
 * add a preferences model that stores the actual values and is passed around to avoid passing settings around
 * come up with a sensible y axis tick scheme
+* need a settings model to give somewhere to handle defaults consistently and/or a redux style tree of settings perhaps?

 # bugs

 * filter errors
-  * odd order high passes are wrong (because the 1st order is wrong)
   * LR2/6/10/etc are wrong
-* multichannel export produces too many channels and the preview graph is borked
+* multichannel export produces too many channels

 # Freeze